taoma-commits/leetCode/README.md

 This repository keeps track of the author's progress in LeetCoding.
-The problems are classified into 18 major categories as follows.
-The problems in each category are grouped by their tags and difficult levels.
+The list of selected LeetCode problems are grouped into 18 major categories.
+The problems in each category are further grouped by their tags and levels of difficulty.

 ## Table of Contents
 * [Array](#array)
   * [Basic problems](#basic-problems)